Sidebar

 See Administrative Policy: Information Security for additional information security requirements.

-• If your device has other programs on it, such as Microsoft Office products, and are using these programs for business-related purposes, save those records to University provided storage (e.g., Box, UMN Google, or UMN network drive).
-Make sure they don't exist only on your device.
+- If your device has other programs on it, such as Microsoft Office products, and you are using these programs for business-related purposes, save those records in a University approved storage solution.
+See the IT@UMN Storage Selection Tool.
+Make sure they don't exist only within your Personal IT Resources.

-• Delete files from your device as soon as possible.
+- Delete University data from your Personal IT Resources as soon as possible.